Complex multiplication cycles and Kudla-Rapoport divisors II

-These stacks are smooth and proper over $\co_\kk$. \end{Rem}
+is a divisor, and is smooth and proper over $\co_\kk$. \end{BigThm}

-One can say much more about the boundary divisor $\mathtt{Z}$.
-For example, the universal abelian scheme $A$ over $\mathtt{M}^\kramer_{(m,1)}$ extends to a semi-abelian scheme $G$ over $\mathtt{M}^*_{(m,1)}$.
-At a geometric point $\Spec(\geom) \to \mathtt{Z}$ of the boundary the fiber $G_{/\geom}$ sits in an exact sequence
+One can say much more about the boundary divisor $\partial\mathcal{M}^*_{(m,1)}$.
+For example, the universal abelian scheme $A$ over $\mathcal{M}_{(m,1)}$ extends to a semi-abelian scheme $G$ over $\mathcal{M}^*_{(m,1)}$.
+At a geometric point $\Spec(\F) \to \partial\mathcal{M}^*_{(m,1)}$ of the boundary the fiber $G_{/\F}$ sits in an exact sequence

-where $T$ is a torus over $\geom$ whose character group is a projective $\co_\kk$-module of rank one, and $B$ is an abelian variety over $\geom$ of dimension $m-1$ with an action of $\co_\kk$.
-Moreover, $B$ comes equipped with an $\co_\kk$-linear principal polarization, and defines a point of $\mathtt{M}_{(m-1,0)}(\geom)$.
-As the geometric point varies over a single irreducible component of $\mathtt{Z}_{/\geom}$, the torus $T$ and the abelian variety $B$ are constant, but the isomorphism class of the extension (\ref{intro extension}) varies.
+where $T$ is a torus over $\F$ whose character group is a projective $\co_\kk$-module of rank one, and $B\in \mathcal{M}_{(m-1,0)}(\F)$.
+As the geometric point varies over a single irreducible component of $\partial\mathcal{M}^*_{(m,1)/\F}$, the torus $T$ and the abelian variety $B$ are constant, but the isomorphism class of the extension (\ref{intro extension}) varies.